-4. Beware of poles falling to side of landing area after a vault.5.
-When not in use ensure poles are stored where athletes/coaches cannot trip over them and where they cannot fall onto anyone.
-Vaulting Athletes Injuries from poor landing, Collisions, Cuts, Bruises As a result of the roof height vaulters should not attempt heights in excess of 4.20m.
-Experienced vaulters should use low grips, small poles (less than 4.60m.) or limited approaches for training.
+4. Beware of poles falling to side of landing area after a vault.
+5. When not in use ensure poles are stored where athletes/coaches cannot trip over them and where they cannot fall onto anyone.
+Vaultin g Athletes Injuries from poor landing, Collisions, Cuts, Bruises As a result of the roof height vaulters should not attempt heights in excess of 4.20m.
+Experienced vaulters should use low grips, small poles (less than 4.60m.)or limited approaches for training.
 Ensure vaulter's technique is adequate for the poles he/she is using.
 Ensure that the pole is of correct weight and length.
 Ensure other athletes and coaches are aware of vaulters on the run up.
 Athletes should not wear jewellery or other objects which might cause injury.
-12 8 Coaches, Athletes Landing Area Athletes Injuries from poor landing.
-1. Bed units must be made of foam and securely fastened together.
-Prior to training the landing area should be checked to ensure that the Facility Management, Coaches sections are correctly secured and that there are no gaps between sections.
-The entire area must be covered by an attached spike proof wear sheet.
-2. Ensure adequate maintenance and regular inspection with particular reference to impacted foam, tears and holes.
-8 4 -- -- --- --- -- --
+12 8 Coaches, Athletes Landing Area g Athletes Injuries from poor landing.
+Bed units must be made of foam and securely fastened together.
+Prior to training the landing area should be checked to ensure that the Facility Management, Coaches secured an no gaps be The entire covered b spike proc 2.
+Ensure ad maintenar inspection nce and regular n with particular to impacted foam, 4 -- -- --- --- --

-Surrounds Athletes Impact injuries from hard surfaces 2.
+Surrounds Athletes Impact injuries from hard surfaces 1.
 Any hard surface from the centre of the box 5m. to the front and sides and 7m. to the rear must be covered with an impact absorbing material for a critical fall height of 1.5m. or suitable additional matting, and must have no obstructions onto which an athlete might fall.
 The wall nearest the side of the pole vault landing area must be covered in suitable padding when vaulting is taking place.
 Temporary crash mats may be used in place of any permanent padding.
 There must be no obstructions within 1m. of any runway or landing area.
 16 8 Coaches, facility management Uprights Athletes, Coaches Impact injuries from collisions 1.
 Uprights must be secured in such a way as to ensure that they cannot fall in the event of an athlete colliding with them.
 Particular care must be Coaches, Facility management

 2. taken with the use of demountable uprights.
-Coaches must use extreme care when using an elasticated bar and ensure that the tension is not so tight as to harm the vaulter nor bring down and damage the stands.
-6 4 High Jump Landing Area Athletes Impact injuries as a result of bottoming out on floor 1.
+Coaches must use extreme care when using an elasticated bar and ensure that the tension is not so tight as to harm the vaulter nor bring down and damage the stands. б 4 High Jump Landing Area Athletes Impact injuries as a result of bottoming out on floor 1.
 Bed units must be made of foam, securely fastened together and must conform in size to the official specification.
 Prior to training the landing area should be checked to ensure that the sections are correctly secured and that there are no gaps between sections.
 The entire area must be covered by an attached spike proof wear sheet.
-6 4 Coaches, Facility management 3.
+6 4 Coaches, Facility management 2 3.
 Ensure adequate maintenance and regular inspection with particular attention to impacted foam.
 Athletes should not wear jewellery or other objects which might cause injury.